Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Detectability of magic states

 Therefore, we have

 and

 \end{proof}

-Combined with Fact~\ref{fact:linear_methods}, we can arrive at the conclusion made in the main text: \begin{theorem} Given states sampled according to distribution of $\pi_{d,k}$ and any linear detection method with $M$ different observables, the probability for successful detection is upper bounded by
+Combined with Fact~\ref{fact:witness} and Fact~\ref{fact:linear_methods}, we can arrive at the conclusion made in the main text: \begin{theorem} Assume the minimal purity of magic state is arbitrarily close to $\frac{1}{d-1/2}$.
+Given states sampled according to distribution of $\pi_{d,k}$ and any magic witness, the probability for successfully detecting magic is upper bounded by